evannoronha/GardenSimulator/README.md

 ## Summary

 This application is a game that allows to you plant, care for, and harvest fruits and vegetables in a garden.
 It is a multiplayer game, and users can interact by buying and selling plants and seeds in a marketplace.
+There is a competitive aspect to grow and harvest the plant so that you can eat the crops for points and get other players.
+There is also strategy with day advancement with the tradeoff of decreasing points.

 ## Gameplay